CLIP Meets Video Captioning: Concept-Aware Representation Learning Does Matter: Abstract

 \section{Abstract}

-For video captioning, ``pre-training and fine-tuning'' has become a de facto paradigm, where ImageNet Pre-training (INP) is usually used to help encode the video content, and a task-oriented network is fine-tuned from scratch to cope with caption generation.
-Comparing INP with the recently proposed CLIP (Contrastive Language-Image Pre-training), this paper investigates the potential deficiencies of INP for video captioning and explores the key to generating accurate descriptions.
-Specifically, our empirical study on INP vs. CLIP shows that INP makes video caption models tricky to capture attributes' semantics and sensitive to irrelevant background information.
-By contrast, CLIP's significant boost in caption quality highlights the importance of attribute-aware representation learning.
-We are thus motivated to introduce Dual Attribute Prediction, an auxiliary task requiring a video caption model to learn the correspondence between video content and attributes and the co-occurrence relations between attributes.
-Extensive experiments on benchmark datasets demonstrate that our approach enables better learning of attribute-aware representations, bringing consistent improvements on models with different architectures and decoding algorithms.
+For video captioning, ``pre-training and fine-tuning'' has become a de facto paradigm, where ImageNet Pre-training (INP) is usually used to encode the video content, then a task-oriented network is fine-tuned from scratch to cope with caption generation.
+This paper first investigates the impact of the recently proposed CLIP (Contrastive Language-Image Pre-training) on video captioning.
+Through the empirical study on INP \vs{} CLIP, we identify the potential deficiencies of INP and explore the key factors for accurate description generation.
+The results show that the INP-based model is tricky to capture concepts' semantics and sensitive to irrelevant background information.
+By contrast, the CLIP-based model significantly improves the caption quality and highlights the importance of concept-aware representation learning.
+With these findings, we propose Dual Concept Detection (DCD) further to inject concept knowledge into the model during training.
+DCD is an auxiliary task that requires a caption model to learn the correspondence between video content and concepts and the co-occurrence relations between concepts.
+Experiments on MSR-VTT and VATEX demonstrate the effectiveness of DCD, and the visualization results further reveal the necessity of learning concept-aware representations. \keywords{Video Captioning \and Representation Learning \and Concept Detection.}